stanley643/DSA/README.md

 -->In contrrast to primitive data types(int, float, char etc.), there is a concept of user defined data types.
 -->The operations and values of user defined data types are not specified in the language itself burt is spercified by the user.

 eg: Structure, Union and Enumeration

+Abstract Data Types (Adt)
+-->adt is like user defined data type which defines operations on values using functions without specifying what is there inside the function and how the operations are performed

+eg: Stack ADT